 Can you still get a mortgage on a fixed-term contract?

-4. Highlight your employment history by mentioning any previous fixed-term contracts that were renewed or extended.
-If you have a history of transitioning smoothly from one contract to another, emphasise this.
-Providing references from your current employer, if possible, can also strengthen your case.
+Be sure to mention any previous fixed-term contracts that were renewed or extended.
+If you have a history of transitioning smoothly from one contract to another, emphasise this!
+And if you can provide references from your current employer, even better.

-6. Consult with mortgage advisors or brokers who specialise in helping individuals with non-standard employment arrangements.
-They can provide valuable guidance tailored to your situation.
-Explore specialist mortgage products designed for people on fixed-term contracts, as they may have more lenient criteria.
+A mortgage broker who specialises in non-standard employment arrangements can provide valuable guidance tailored to your situation.
+With their help, you can explore specialist mortgage products designed for people on fixed-term contracts, which may even have more lenient criteria.

 It may take time to find a lender willing to work with you on a fixed-term contract, so don't get discouraged if you face initial rejections.
 Your mortgage broker can help you go through the process smoothly.